cdellacqua/exceptnomore/README.md

 ## Example use cases:

 #### A function call that may throw an exception
-Before - the callee is not aware that the function may throw an exception:
+Before - the caller is not aware that the function may throw an exception:
 ```
 function evil(): number {
     const n = Math.random();